martinvonz/jj/docs/conflicts.md

 ## Introduction

+Conflicts happen when Jujutsu can't figure out how to merge different changes made to the same file.
+For instance, this can happen if two people are working on the same file and make different changes to the same part of the file, and then their commits are merged together with `jj new` (or one is rebased onto the other with `jj rebase`).

 Unlike most other VCSs, Jujutsu can record conflicted states in commits.
 For example, if you rebase a commit and it results in a conflict, the conflict will be recorded in the rebased commit and the rebase operation will succeed.
 You can